 4: 20 PM

-2 blasts rock Bangalore ahead of IPL match, 6 hurt
+2 blasts rock Bangalore ahead of IPL match, 6

 Two explosions have been reported near the Chinnaswamy Stadium just minutes before an IPL match was set to begin.

 While one blast reportedly took place at Anil Kumble Circle, just meters away from the stadium, another reportedly occurred at the generator room of the stadium near Gate 12 on Saturday, Apr 17 afternoon.

 At least 6 people have been injured in the explosions.

 The cause of the explosions are yet to be ascertained.
 There are speculations that the explosion was due to an over heated generator.

 An Indian Premier League (IPL) match between Royal Challengers Bangalore (RCB) and Mumbai Indians (MI) was scheduled to begin at 4 pm at the stadium.

 Since the police is reportedly trying to determine if it is

 still safe to hold the match, the match has been delayed.